Grants

 Grants provide maximum community impact.

-The Marshall Community Foundation reviews/awards grants quarterly or monthly based upon the size of the grant request.
+The Marshall Community Foundation reviews/awards grants quarterly and yearly based upon the size of the grant request.
 (Grant applications can be submitted at any time.)
 Grants are awarded to agencies across Calhoun County that benefit residents of the City of Marshall and surrounding townships.
-Grants are intended to be a flexible local funding opportunity that can rapidly respond to community needs.
+Grants are intended to be a flexible local funding opportunity that can respond to community needs.

 Application priorities include, but are not limited to: